webdev-dave/reddit-museum/README.md

 ## To Do List

+- work on main slice reducer "changeGenre"
+- move useEffect on fetch request from PostContainer.js to Main.js
 - add box shadow to posts
 - gallery should display a count (img x/of y imgs).
 This requires building a new store slice for posts
 - add browseArtByGenre menu (selector)